alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 ## A Two layered Neural Network in Python

-Below is a two layered Network; I have used the code from http://iamtrask.github.io/2015/07/12/basic-python-network/ as the basis and try to make thing more clear and fit it into the equations we dervied.
+Below is a two layered Network; I have used the code from http://iamtrask.github.io/2015/07/12/basic-python-network/ as the basis.
+With minor changes to fit into how we derived the equations.

 ```python
 import numpy as np